niconap/enchant/README.md

 - Easy to customize
 - Easy to extend

-## How am I going to build this?
-I am going to build this framework using SASS and the OOCSS and BEM methodologies.
-Every time I finish a component, I will add it to the framework.
-Every component will be documented on completion.
-The documentation can be found [here](https://enchant.niconap.dev/).

 ## Components
-This framework will have the following components (this list might change):
+This framework will have the following components (this list will get longer):
 - [x] Buttons
 - [ ] Alerts
 - [ ] Badges